Skons/hassio-addons/dutch_gas_prices/DOCS.md

 ### Gas stations based on location and radius

-Create an automation that will send a JSON payload to the correct MQTT topic
+Create an automation that will send a JSON payload to the correct MQTT topic.
+After triggering this automation, all gas stations within the specified radius will be parsed.
+The radius cannot be larger then 15km.

 ```yaml
 automation: